svanegmond/enemies-of-carlotta/README.markdown

 The name _Enemies of Carlotta_ comes from the movie _Dead Men Don't Wear Plaid_, with Steve Martin in the lead role.
-It is a comedy and a tribute to the old detective of the black-and-white era.
-As part of the plot, someone makes lists of people that are the friends or enemies of _Carlotta_, where _Carlotta_ is an island where the bad guys are. _Enemies of Carlotta_ are therefore the good guys.
+It is a comedy and a tribute to the old detective movies of the black-and-white era.
+As part of the plot, someone makes lists of people that are the friends or enemies of Carlotta, where _Carlotta_ is an island where the bad guys are. _Enemies of Carlotta_ are therefore the good guys.